 What We Mean When We Say...

 A lot of the terms that you’ll find here aren’t used in everyday English and can be confusing so we're hoping this list helps explain their meanings

-If you spot something that you haven’t come across before and we haven’t given an explanation let us know and we’ll add it to this page.
+If you spot something that you haven’t come across before and we haven’t given an explanation let us know.
+We’ll add it to this page.